DG-i/go-xymon/docs/xymon_channels.md

 | 5     | page path                  |

 ### Status channel
-This channel is fed the contents of all incoming "status" and "summary" messages.
+This channel is fed the contents of all incoming "status" messages.
 #### Header example
 #### Header fields